ccardea/osy-site/yoga/pranayama.md

 When this is achieved [the yogi should practice] *prāṇāyāma*, [which is] interrupting the motion of the breath coming in and going out.

 When this has been achieved refers to becoming steady and relaxed in asana.
-Interrupting the motion of the breath seems to refer to the practice known as *kumbhaka*, or stopping the movement of breath either at the end of inhalation or the end of exhalation.
+Interrupting the motion of the breath refers to the practice known as *kumbhaka*, or stopping the movement of breath, either at the end of inhalation or the end of exhalation.
 Patanjali defines *pranayama* in terms of *kumbhaka*, which gives the sense that he regarded *kumbhaka* as important.

 Caution!
 Well respected teachers have said that this should not be attempted until basic inhalation and exhalation practices have been mastered.